saad100104006/JetpackCompose-Example/README.md

 2. MVVM Architecture, complete separation of concerns
 3. Use of Dependency Injection
 4. Full application has been written in kotlin
+5. Full Application has been developer by keeping in mind of security.